 Since 1973 the Norwich Historic Churches Trust has been responsible for managing 18 of the city’s medieval churches that are no longer used for religious worship.

-One of the Trust’s other responsibilities is to ensure public access to the churches which are an important part of the cityscape and the history of Norwich.
-Some are accessible on a daily basis while others can be viewed by appointment with the tenant.
-All of them are accessible during the annual Heritage Open Day (HOD) weekend in September when buildings across Norwich open their doors to the public.
-The Trust also puts on a varied programme of events during HODs at St Martin at Palace.
+The Trust also works to ensure public access to these churches which are an important part of the cityscape and the history of Norwich.
+Some are accessible daily while others can be viewed by appointment with the tenant.
+All of them are open during the annual Norfolk Heritage Open Days.

-The Trust is based at St Martin at Palace, St Martin at Palace Plain, which provides office accommodation for our staff.
-It is also a base for our volunteers, the Friends of the Norwich Historic Churches and the Centre for Parish Church Studies and where a varied programme of events is put on during the year.
+The Trust’s office is based at St Martin at Palace Church on St Martin at Palace Plain.
+It is also a visitor centre for those wishing to learn about historic churches and the base for our volunteers, the Friends of the Norwich Historic Churches Trust, the Centre for Parish Church Studies and the Heavenly Gardens Project.

 NHCT is managed by a group of 16 trustees, representing a range of skills and professional backgrounds.
 The Trust employs three members of staff to manage its day-to-day operations.

 Vice-Chair of Trustees

 Sandra is a resourceful and passionate heritage professional.
 She believes that our common heritage is key to understanding our identity, inspiring beauty and contemplating our future.
 Sandra’s background includes working with communities as Library Manager of the Norfolk and Norwich Millennium Library and she has worked with over 15 cultural organisations.
 She started working in heritage in 2016 when she joined the Norfolk Museums Service.

 Sandra joined NHCT in 2021, where she is responsible for running the day-to-day operations of the Trust, liaising with tenants, organising events and engaging with communities.